mfathurohman/Documenting_project/README.md

 # Big Data Analytics Kimia Farma x Rakamin Academy Batch Maret 2024
+## Struktur Repositori
+- `QBigQuery_KF_project_analytics.sql`: Contains SQL queries used in data analysis.
+- `KF_Analytics_Dashboard (1).pdf`: Contains data visualizations in the form of links to Looker Studio.
+-  LICENSE : License of my repository

-SQL Tool: Google BigQuery - [Lihat Script SQL](https://github.com/mfathurohman/Documenting_project/blob/6829690e24b7f8c0751c9b8c59bc4e27a51cdb0e/QueryBQ_KF_Analytics.sql)<br>
+SQL Tool: Google BigQuery - [Lihat Script SQL](https://github.com/mfathurohman/Kimia-Farma-PBI/blob/main/QBigQuery_KF_project_analytics.sql)<br>
 Visualization Tool: Google Looker Studio - [Lihat Dashboard](https://lookerstudio.google.com/reporting/d54f0b51-13ea-4a6d-9c3b-0cfab354a12d)<br>
 Sumber Dataset: [PBI Kimia Farma x Rakamin Academy](https://www.rakamin.com/virtual-internship-experience/kimiafarma-big-data-analytics-virtual-internship-program)

-## Program Introduction
+## Introduction

-Project Based Internship (PBI) adalah sebuah program magang virtual dari Rakamin Academy yang berkolaborasi dengan beberapa perusahaan yang bertujuan menggali potensi dan menambah pengalaman bagi peserta PBI.
-Dalam program ini, saya berperan sebagai Big Data Analytics di Kimia Farma yang menganalisis dan melaporkan data mengenai Performance Analytics Kimia Farma di Tahun 2020 - 2023.
+Project Based Internship (PBI) is a virtual internship program by Rakamin Academy in collaboration with several companies aimed at exploring potential and enhancing experience for PBI participants.
+In this program, I serve as a Big Data Analytics at Kimia Farma, analyzing and reporting data on Kimia Farma's Performance Analytics from 2020 to 2023.

 #### Challenge

-- Membuat tabel analisa<br>
+- Creating an analysis table from the dataset provided by Kimia Farma.
-- Membuat visualisas/dashboard Performance Analytics Kimia Farma di Tahun 2020 - 2023, dengan tujuan sebagai berikut: <br>
+- Creating visualizations/dashboard for Kimia Farma's Performance Analytics from 2020 to 2023, with the following objectives:
-1. Melihat perbandingan Pendapatan Kimia Farma dari tahun ke tahun
+1. To compare Kimia Farma's Revenue year over year.
-2. Mengetahui Top 10 Total transaksi cabang provinsi
+2. To identify the Top 10 Total transaction branches by province.
-3. Mengetahui Top 10 Nett sales cabang provinsi
+3. To identify the Top 10 Nett sales branches by province.
-4. Mengetahui Top 5 Cabang dengan rating tertinggi, namun rating transaksi terendah
-5. Dan untuk mengetahui Total Profit Masing-masing Provinsi di indonesia.
+4. To identify the Top 5 Branches with the highest rating but lowest transaction rating.
+5. To determine the Total Profit of Each Province in Indonesia.

 #### Dataset</n>

 - Final transaction <br>